Littlebluemoon/ma2Research/Appendix.md

 |Slide|\[-∞, -433.33)|\[-433.33, -366.66)|\[-366.67, -300)|\[-300, -233.33)| | |\[-233.33, 233.33]| | |(233.33, 266.66]|(266.66, 366.67]|(366.66, 433.33]|(433.33, 600]|
 |Touch/Touch Hold Head| | | | | | |\[-150, 150]|(150, 175]|(175, 200]|(200, 216.66]|(216.66, 233.33]|(233.33, 250]|(250, 300]|

-You probably have noticed the different tiers within a single judgment, how the note types are named.
+You probably have noticed the different tiers within a single judgment and how the note types are named.

 - Judgments are often broken into multiple tiers, to support the multi-tier scoring of Break notes.
 More on that in **Scoring**.
 - EX notes automatically gives a Critical Perfect judgment, so long as it's hit.